Evangelical Lutheran Church in Jordan and the Holy Land: Early Lutheran mission

 In 1851, Theodor Fliedner was invited to bring four deaconesses to begin a hospital and the first formal school for girls in the Levant, Talitha Kumi, was set up in Jerusalem.
 In 1860, Johann Ludwig Schneller set up the Syrian Orphanage in Jerusalem for children who were made homeless or orphaned by civil war in the region.

 A provisional chapel for the use of the Prussian Protestants was erected in 1871 on land granted by Sultan Abdülaziz in the Muristan area of Jerusalem.
-Due to political and theological differences, the joint bishopric was finally abolished in 1886 and the Evangelical mission continued work independently of the Anglicans.
-Lutherans focused primarily on social work and education while the Anglicans focused on evangelism.
+Due to political and theological differences, the joint bishopric was finally abolished in 1886 and the Prussian Protestant mission continued work independently of the Anglicans.
+The German-origin Protestants focused primarily on social work and education while the Anglicans focused on evangelism.

-In 1898, the newly constructed Church of the Redeemer was officiated by Kaiser Wilhelm II and served as the headquarters of the Evangelical mission.
+In 1898, the newly constructed Church of the Redeemer was officiated by Kaiser Wilhelm II and served as the headquarters of the Prussian-heritage Protestant mission.

 Autonomy and independence

-After the Second World War the World Lutheran Federation (WLF) took care of the remnants of the German-initiated Evangelical missions, combining Lutheran, Calvinist and united Protestant efforts.
+After the Second World War the World Lutheran Federation (WLF) took care of the remnants of the German-initiated Protestant missions, combining Lutheran, Calvinist and united Protestant efforts.
 Due to the influence of the WLF the Lutheran aspect prevailed.
 In 1947, the Lutheran mission was granted autonomy from the Protestant Church in Germany and in 1959 was recognised as an autonomous religious community by King Hussein of Jordan.
 The church was then officially named the Evangelical Lutheran Church in Jordan (ELCJ).
 The ELCJ had by then grown beyond Jerusalem and had set up congregations in Ramallah and Amman to serve Lutheran Palestinians who were refugees of the Arab–Israeli conflict.

 In 1974, the ELCJ joined the WLF and in 1979 the first Palestinian bishop, Daoud Haddad, was elected to lead the church.
 In 2005, the Synod of the ELCJ decided to rename the church to the Evangelical Lutheran Church in Jordan and the Holy Land to more accurately reflect the work and ministry of the church that spans Jordan, Israel and the Palestinian Authority.

-Other

 Sally Azar was ordained on 22 January 2023 by the church, in a ceremony at the Church of the Redeemer in Jerusalem, making her the first female Palestinian pastor in the Holy Land.